-America’s veterans sacrifice so much to protect and defend our freedom and some pay a very high price.
+America’s veterans sacrifice so much to protect and defend our freedom, and some pay a very high price.
 For veterans who suffer combat-related trauma to a reproductive organ – or any other injury that affects fertility – the inability to have a child can be a devastating blow.
 Thankfully, a new law will provide IVF for veterans who need help building their families: The FY2017 Military Construction, Veterans Affairs and Related Agencies (MilCon-VA) Appropriations Bill.

 Passed last year by the U.S. Senate and House of Representatives, then signed into law by President Barack Obama in September 2016, this version of the annual VA budget bill included a provision for funding to allow the Department of Veterans Affairs (VA) to offer IVF for veterans who have suffered service-related injuries that cause infertility.
 It also provides for reimbursement of adoption expenses to help wounded veterans become parents or grow their families.